govfresh/govfresh.github.io/_posts/2016-09-01-transforming-government-without-ego.md

 author: GovFresh
 ---

-[caption id="attachment_21596" align="alignnone" width="1200"] President Barack Obama greets His Holiness the Dalai Lama at the entrance of the Map Room of the White House, June 15, 2016.
-(Official White House Photo by Pete Souza)<br />[/caption]

 For my friends who work at the U.S. Digital Service, 18F and inside other government agencies of change, I hear stories of people so full of hope, embedded in teams where egos reign, working all day holding onto a glimmer of hope that they can move the needle forward even just a little.